Launch Real Agile Teams

 Facilitator of more than 250 projects using DMAIC, DMADV, RCA, Kaizen, FMEA and SCRUM, he focuses on cost reduction, quality and productivity improvements, cash flow improvement and customer satisfaction.

-David has lead projects and workshops in materials/logistics, manufacturing, purchases, finance, sales, R&D and information technology areas.
+David has lead projects and workshops in marketing, materials/logistics, manufacturing, purchases, finance, sales, R&D and information technology areas.
 David specializes in Productivity Techniques, Management Systems and, Finance focused to increase business results.

 David coordinates and leads projects in many countries as he is fluent in English, Portuguese and Spanish.